sigcsets/sigcse2022/_participants/virtual-program-experience.md

 ### Finding Sessions for Virtual Participation

 There are three kinds of sessions: virtual, hybrid, and in-person.
 Sessions that are virtual and hybrid are readily available for you to attend.
-On the [program schedule](/schedule) page you can find them by using the modality filters.
+On the [program schedule](/schedule) page these events are marked as virtual or hybrid and all.
+Plenaries will also be hybrid.
 On Pathable you can find them by using the Session Type filter.
 If they are also "Live" that means they have a specific timeslot to attend.

 ### Authors' Corner